Follow Us

 Topography

-Through the eons, the geologic processes of erosion, deposition, uplifting and subsidence have formed the landscape of the Lake Fork of the Gunnison River Watershed.
+Through the eons, the geologic processes of erosion, deposition, uplifting, and subsidence have formed the landscape of the Lake Fork of the Gunnison River watershed.

-With a total area of 277,000 acres or 432 square miles, the landforms of the watershed vary greatly and include rugged mountain terrain in the upper reaches, the relatively broad flood plains of Capital City, Sherman, Lake City and Gateview, and the steep canyons of lower Henson Creek and the Lake Fork.
+Within the watershed’s 277,000 acres (432 square miles), the landforms vary greatly and include rugged mountain terrain in the upper reaches, the relatively broad flood plains of Capitol City, Sherman, Lake City, and Gateview, and the steep canyons of lower Henson Creek and the Lake Fork.
+Elevations range from a high of 14,306 feet at Uncompahgre Peak to Blue Mesa Reservoir at 7,519 feet.

 Volcanism and Calderas